Monday, March 30, 2020

 6. Grammar Girl Quick and Dirty Tips

-A good writing routine will keep you focussed and stay organised.
-Unfortunately there are times when you find yourself stalling and avoiding your PC.
-This can leave you feeling really stressed because you haven't done the work you intended to do.
-By the time you do sit down to write your energy levels are low, and you just give up.
-Leaving your writing for another day.
+Unfortunately there are times when you find yourself stalling and avoiding your laptop.
+This can leave you feeling stressed, and unable to carry out your work.
+And by the time you do sit down to write, your energy levels are low, and eventually you give up.

 But don't despair!